Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Usage Scenario

 \subsection{Usage Scenario 1: Extending Pipelines through Chained Paradigm Graphs}

-One way our model supports innovation is by extending existing human-GenAI interfaces through the chaining of additional atomic paradigm graphs onto their current workflows (\autoref{sec:cross_insights}-C4).
-This perspective treats current system interfaces not as static endpoints but as expandable foundations, where other paradigms can be strategically layered to address ambiguity, improve alignment, and ultimately enable more effective human-GenAI collaboration.
+One way our model supports innovation is by extending existing human-GenAI interfaces through the chaining of additional atomic paradigm graphs onto their current workflows (\autoref{sec:cross_insights}-C4), with additional invocations of GenAI.
+This perspective treats current system interfaces not as static endpoints but as expandable foundations, where other paradigms can be strategically layered to address ambiguity and improve alignment

 For example, when designing an ideal tool for data analysts to generate and edit visualizations, natural language can ease the burden of translating design requirements into initial visualizations, while graphical interactions can make subsequent adjustments and fine-grained editing more efficient.
 DynaVis~\cite{Vaithilingam2024} (\autoref{fig: paradigm1}-P8) illustrates this synergy by augmenting natural language interfaces with dynamic widgets that support iterative refinement.
 Yet, at the same time, early-stage ambiguity in user intent often remains a challenge. \autoref{fig: usage-scenario-1} illustrates this, imagine a data analyst at a movie company exploring market trends for the second quarter across U.S. cinemas.
-The analyst might ask: \textit{``Show me a trend of the most popular movie in the recent three months.''} Directly generating data insights to such fuzzy user questions (\eg ``the most popular'') may not fully align with the user's intent, frequently leading to time-consuming post-generation refinements.
+The analyst might ask: \textit{``Show me a trend of the most popular movie in the most recent three months.''} Directly generating data insights to such fuzzy user questions (\eg ``\textit{the most popular}'') may not fully align with the user's intent, frequently leading to time-consuming post-generation refinements.
 Using the IAI model and the atomic paradigm graphs, system designers can find and introduce a pre-generation disambiguation paradigm (P5, AI-driven Prompt Suggestion) before P8.
-Instead of immediately generating a visualization, the system could first initiate a clarification step, asking the analyst what ``popular'' should mean in this context, by ticket sales, IMDB rating, box office revenue, or number of screenings.
+Instead of immediately generating a visualization, the system could first initiate a clarification step, asking the analyst what ``popular'' should mean in this context, by \textit{ticket sales}, \textit{IMDB rating}, \textit{box office revenue}, or \textit{number of screenings}.
 This step structures the workflow to clarify ambiguous prompts upfront, improving alignment, reducing back-and-forth iterations, and making subsequent widget-driven refinement more precise.

 By enabling such chaining, the Interaction-Augmented Instruction model does not replace existing workflows but augments them, making human-GenAI collaboration more user-friendly, accurate, and adaptable to nuanced tasks.